Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Asymptotically locally complex hyperbolic manifolds

 \subsection{A volume growth lower bound}

 The \ALCH assumption implies two bounds on the sectional curvature.
 The lower bound $\sec \geqslant -1 + \mathcal{O}(e^{-ar})$ forces the largest eigenvalue of the shape operator, and thus its operator norm, to be uniformly bounded.
 We shall now show that the upper bound $\sec \leqslant -\frac{1}{4} + \mathcal{O}(e^{-ar})$ forces the trace of the shape operator to be bounded from below.
-We then derive a lower bound on the volume density function thanks to equation \eqref{eq:volume_density_trace}.
+We then derive a lower bound on the volume density function using equation \eqref{eq:volume_density_trace}.
 Our study is inspired by \cite{cheeger_comparison_2008} and \cite{heintze_general_1978}.

 We first show the following general Lemma from geometric comparison analysis.
 It is very similar to different results stated in \cite{heintze_general_1978}.
-The author could not find a precise proof of the exact formulation given below and therefore decided to give one, relying on classical Jacobi fields techniques. \begin{lem} Let $(M^{m+1},g)$ be a complete Riemannian manifold, $N\subset M$ be a hypersurface co-oriented by a unit normal $\nu$, $p\in \dK$, and $\kappa>0$ such that \begin{enumerate} \item $N$ is convex with respect to $\nu$, \item There exists $R>0$ such that the normal exponential map $E$ is a diffeomorphism from $[0,R)\times N$ onto its image, \item The sectional curvature on this image is non-positive, \item There exists $r_0 \in [0,R)$ such for all $r\in [r_0,R)$, the sectional curvature of any tangent plane base at $\gamma_p(r)$ is bounded above by $-\kappa^2$. \end{enumerate} Then it holds that
+The author could not find a precise proof of the exact formulation given below and therefore decided to give one, relying on classical Jacobi field techniques. \begin{lemma} Let $(M^{m+1},g)$ be a complete Riemannian manifold, $N\subset M$ be a hypersurface co-oriented by a unit normal $\nu$, $p\in \dK$, and $\kappa>0$ such that \begin{enumerate} \item $N$ is convex with respect to $\nu$, \item there exists $R>0$ such that the normal exponential map $E$ is a diffeomorphism from $[0,R)\times N$ onto its image, \item the sectional curvature on this image is non-positive, \item there exists $r_0 \in [0,R)$ such for all $r\in [r_0,R)$, the sectional curvature of any linear plane tangent at $\gamma_p(r)$ is bounded above by $-\kappa^2$. \end{enumerate} Then it holds that

-\end{lem} \begin{proof} The proof is quite long and goes in two steps.
+\end{lemma} \begin{proof} The proof is quite long and goes in two steps.
 We first bound from below the trace of $S$ by an integral related to the norm of some Jacobi fields.
 Then, we compare the situation with its counterpart in the hyperbolic space of dimension $m+1$ and sectional curvature $-\kappa^2$, where $N$ is replaced by an isometrically embedded $m$ dimensional hyperbolic space of the same sectional curvature.